 Up for Arts National Roll-Out: Evaluating Impact

 In 2016 NEA documented the contribution that taking part in Up for Arts makes to the lives of isolated and vulnerable people and their communities.
-We then helped secure trust funding to roll-out the Up for Arts approach to further BBC local radio stations around the UK, with the goal of encouraging more people to get involved in social creative activities as a way of sustaining and promoting good mental and physical health.
+We then helped secure trust funding to roll-out the Up for Arts approach to further BBC local radio stations around the UK, with the goal of encouraging more people to get involved in creative activities as a way of sustaining and promoting good mental and physical health.

 In 2018 we were commissioned to evaluate the impact of the two-year phased roll-out of Up For Arts around the UK – starting with projects based at BBC Radio Stoke and at BBC Radio London – with a view to helping to build the evidence base as to the effectiveness of regular arts participation in reducing social isolation and contributing to improving people’s health and wellbeing.
-The project subsequently expanded into Wales, Humberside, Coventry, Devon, Leeds and Lincolnshire – and is forging innovative partnerships with the BBC’s festival of the spoken work, Contains Strong Language, and with BBC Music.
+The project subsequently expanded into Wales, Humberside, Coventry, Devon, Leeds and Lincolnshire – and has forged innovative partnerships with the BBC’s festival of the spoken work, Contains Strong Language, and with BBC Music.

-For this evaluation project we are working in collaboration with the Sidney De Haan Research Centre for Arts and Health at Canterbury Christ Church University.
+For this project we are working in collaboration with the Sidney De Haan Research Centre for Arts and Health at Canterbury Christ Church University.